CS3219-AY2526Sem1/cs3219-ay2526s1-project-g25/ai/usage-log.md

 I designed the API structure and endpoint organization.
 Used Copilot for code completion only.
 Organized routes by feature domain, implemented validation rules, verified mappings, and determined authentication requirements for each endpoint.

 ---

+## Entry 10

+### Date/Time:
+2025-09 to 2025-11

+### Tool:
+ChatGPT

+### Prompt/Command:
+"Show me how to implement a security flow where the Collaboration UI receives a temp token, redeems it with User Service, removes it from the URL, and stores the JWT in memory.
+The websockets /ws and /ws-yjs should then take this token, the sessionId and userId to initialise their connections"

+### Output Summary:
+AI produced code showing how to:
+- read sessionId and tempToken from query params
+- call User Service to redeem the tempToken
+- remove tempToken from the browser URL using window.history.replaceState
+- store the issued JWT in memory (React state)
+- pass the JWT to WebSocket construction functions

+### Action Taken:
+- [ ] Accepted as-is
+- [X] Modified
+- [ ] Rejected

+### Author Notes:
+Used the generated code skeleton directly and filled in service URLs and my own state management.
+Tested by confirming tempToken disappears from URL and JWT is attached to WebSocket connections.
+Extensive debugging and modification to the generated code was required to get this feature to work after the initial prompt.
+However, the code provided by AI served as a good starting point for the implementation of this security workflow.

+---

+## Entry 11

+### Date/Time:
+2025-09 to 2025-11

+### Tool:
+ChatGPT

+### Prompt/Command:
+"When I end the session as a user, 'session ended' alerts show twice and I have to dismiss both alerts before being redirected back to the dashboard.
+Please help me debug where this issue is coming from and how I can fix it"

+### Output Summary:
+AI provided a patch that:
+- centralizes session-end alert logic
+- ensures only one component triggers the popup
+- ensures the other component ignores duplicate events
+- ensures cleanup only runs once per user

+### Action Taken:
+- [ ] Accepted as-is
+- [X] Modified
+- [ ] Rejected

+### Author Notes:
+Employed AI help to debug the root cause of the issue.
+Applied a modified version of the recommended event-handling fix suggestions.

+---

+## Entry 12

+### Date/Time:
+2025-09 to 2025-11

+### Tool:
+ChatGPT

+### Prompt/Command:
+"I need to implement Yjs to our project's collaborative code editor using WebSocket.
+How can I go about doing this?"

+### Output Summary:
+AI generated:
+- high-level explanation of how Yjs can be implemented
+- a full Yjs WebSocket provider example
+- creation of ydoc
+- construction of wsUrl with sessionId, userId, token
+- call to new WebSocket(wsUrl) placed inside useEffect
+- setup for ws.onopen, ws.onclose, ws.onmessage

+### Action Taken:
+- [ ] Accepted as-is
+- [X] Modified
+- [ ] Rejected

+### Author Notes:
+Extensive debugging and modification to the generated code was required to get this feature to work after the initial prompt.
+However, the code provided by AI served as a good starting point for the implementation of Yjs.

+---

+## Entry 13

+### Date/Time:
+2025-09 to 2025-11

+### Tool:
+ChatGPT

+### Prompt/Command:
+"Show me how I can use Judge0 to implement a code execution feature for our group's collaborative code editor"

+### Output Summary:
+AI generated:
+- Fetch request to RapidAPI Judge0 endpoint
+- JSON payload with source_code, language_id, stdin
+- handling the returned token/result
+- broadcasting the result to the session’s WebSocket room

+### Action Taken:
+- [ ] Accepted as-is
+- [X] Modified
+- [ ] Rejected

+### Author Notes:
+Used the structure directly and adjusted fields (languageId, result parsing).
+Extensive debugging and modification to the generated code was required to get this feature to work after the initial prompt.
+However, the code provided by AI served as a good skeleton for the implementation of Judge0.

+---